carlpulley/hiera-config/README.md

 ## Usage

-See https://github.com/puppetlabs/hiera for general instructions on how to call hiera from with Ruby code (e.g. a Vagrantfile!).
+See https://github.com/puppetlabs/hiera for general instructions on how to call hiera from within Ruby code (e.g. a Vagrantfile!).

 Using the configuration examples of https://github.com/puppetlabs/hiera, we can define a simple `Vagrantfile` as follows:
 ```